 Happy holidays!
-As we start filling up our schedules with festive parties and activities our healthy (somewhat scheduled) lifestyle can go out the window!
-In today’s post, Kelly Carter, Avazera’s in-house, CNP will be sharing her top tips on how you can enjoy a fun, healthy holiday season!
+As we start filling up our schedules with festive parties and activities, our healthy lifestyle can go out the window!
+In today’s post, Kelly Carter (CNP), will be sharing her top tips on how you can enjoy a fun, healthy holiday season!

 1.)
 Eat Before

 Before setting out for a party or activity, eat something so you don’t arrive hungry!
 Excellent pre-party snacks combine complex carbohydrates with protein and an unsaturated fat such as apple slices with almond butter.
 Also, eating beforehand helps with alcohol consumption which in turn prevents overeating due to increased drink intake.
 Finally, don’t shop hungry!
-Have something to eat before you go holiday shopping so you’re aren’t tempted to pick up things that aren’t on your grocery list!
+Have something to eat before you go holiday shopping so you are not tempted to pick up things that aren’t on your grocery list!

 If appropriate, bring your own dish!
 It's a foolproof method of ensuring that you'll have a delicious, healthy holiday option that you actually like.
 If you are hosting a party make sure that there are enough dishes made of vegetables, whole grains, and protein.
 When you can focus on your proteins, vegetables, whole grains, and healthy snacks - processed, high-calorie foods will be consumed in lesser amounts!

 Also, be hands-on at holiday parties: take photos, wash dishes, pour drinks.
 This will keep you from refilling your plate just so your hands have something to do!

 4.)
 Be Buffet Savvy